turicas/covid19-br/README.en.md

 ### FAQ ABOUT THE DATA

-**Before contacting us to ask questions about the data (we're quite busy), [CHECK OUR FAQ](faq.md)** (still in Portuguese).
+**Before contacting us to ask about the data (we're quite busy), [CHECK OUR FAQ](faq.md)** (still in Portuguese).

 For more information [see the data collection methodology](https://drive.google.com/open?id=1escumcbjS8inzAKvuXOQocMcQ8ZCqbyHU5X5hFrPpn4).

-### Analyzing the data
+### Data Analysis

 In case you want to analyze our data using SQL, look at the script [`analysis.sh`](analysis.sh) (it downloads and transforms CSVs to an SQLite database and create indexes and views that make the job easier) and the archives in the folder [`sql/`](sql/).

 By default, the script reuses the same files if they have already been downloaded; in order to always download the most up-to-date version of the data, run `./analysis.sh --clean`.

 ### Validating the data